questionmark/qm-oap-docs/docs/_sources/deliveryodata/feeds.txt

     :method POST: creating snapshot entities
     :method PATCH: some properties may be updated, see entity for details
     :filter ID: primary key
-    :filter AssessmentID: the assessment used to create the snapshot
+    :filter AssessmentID: the assessment used to create the snapshot ($orderby not supported)
+    :filter CreatedDateTime: the time the snapshot was created, $orderby only, $filter not supported

     The AssessmentSnapshots feed contains information about snapshots of assessments.
 Snapshots are versions of an assessment that have fixed any randomisation, such as which questions are picked and the